 Seminar on Recent Developments in Databases and Information Systems.

 To attend this seminar, students need to register according to the registration procedure explained below.
 After the end of the registration process, participants are selected and informed.
-Each selected student will get assigned one research paper that needs to be presented in a 45 minute talk at the end of the semester.
-Finally, also a short report (4 pages) about the presented paper needs to be submitted, latest two weeks after the presentation.
+Each selected student will get assigned one research paper that needs to be presented in a 45-minute talk at the end of the semester.
+Finally, also a short report (4 pages) about the presented paper needs to be submitted, the latest two weeks after the presentation.